sevenval/php-ext-css/README.md

 public CSS3Processor::dump(string $css) : string
 ```

-* Applies preprocessing and the registered modifiers to `$css` and returns the
+* Applies preprocessing, the registered notifiers and modifiers to `$css` and returns
-  resulting string.
+  the resulting string.
 * Throws exceptions on errors.

 ### CSS3Processor::minify()